jazzschmidt/apubsub/docs/development/index.md

 features, a coherent API - and is fun to use!

 Also, in Groovy you can access `protected` and  `private` members, which only leads to a compiler warning and IntelliJ refusing to autocomplete those specific statement.
+This can drastically improve testability in unit tests, although this feature was not used in this project.

 There are quite a lot more features that simplify testing - if used with caution.